 Do you want to trim your awkward laugh out of the beginning or end of an otherwise great video or pull out short highlights from a filmed sporting event?
-The Windows 10 built-in Photos app has a video clip trimming tool that is easy to use and is perfect for this basic editing.
+The Windows 10 built-in Photos app has a video clip trimming tool Though it is not the best video editing software but good for basic editing. that is easy to use and is perfect for this basic editing.

 Note that Trim is the only video editing tool available in the Photos app, which is mostly geared towards photo management and editing.
 You will have to import your clips to another program if you want to do more editing with your video clips.